electro-framework/framework/subsystems/interfaces/Interfaces/Http/RouterInterface.md

 > `|` separates alternatives

-> `...` indicates a repetition of the last element
+> `...` indicates a repetition of the previous element

 > all other characters are themselves or define a label for a character sequence (ex: `param`).

 - `method` can be one or more of `GET|POST|PUT|DELETE|PATCH|HEAD|OPTIONS` or any other HTTP method.
   If not specified, it maches any method.
 To specify more than one, separate them with `|`.

 - `*` matches any path.
-If not specified, it only macthes an empty path, which means either the path is the root path `/` or the path segment matched by the previous pattern is the final one on the URL.
+If not specified and the remaing pattern is empty, the pattern only macthes an empty path, which means either the path is the root path `/` or the path segment matched by the previous pattern is the final one on the URL.

 - `literal` is any literal text.
 You can use any character excluding the ones reserved for pattern matching.
   You may also use `/` for matching multiple segments.